Aryan-panda/TruthLens-AI/README.md

 - **Model Saving and Loading**: The trained models and vocabulary vectorizer are saved into a `models/` directory using `joblib`.
    - *Quick Start*: If the models are already saved in the `models/` folder, you do not need to run the entire notebook again.
 You can simply run the first two cells (for imports and data prep), then scroll directly to the **"Loading the Models and Predicting"** section to load the models, and run the final cell to test custom news inputs.
 - **Evaluation**: The models are evaluated using accuracy scores and classification reports to determine their effectiveness in identifying fake news.

+## Quick Prediction (Without Retraining)

+If you only want to run predictions using the already trained models, you do not need to execute the entire notebook.

+Follow these steps:

+1. Run the **first cell** (the `pip install` cell) to install required dependencies.
+2. Run the **second cell** to import the necessary Python libraries (such as `pandas`, `joblib`, etc.).
+3. Skip the model training cells.
+4. Scroll to the **"Loading the Models and Predicting"** section.
+5. Run that cell to load the saved models from the `models/` directory.
+6. Run the **final cell** and enter your custom news text to see the prediction results.